ethereum/meteor-dapp-whisper-chat-client/README.md

 ## Development

-Start an eth node using:
+Start an eth node using the following, or open the http://localhost:3000 in *mist*, *mix* or *alethzero*

     $ eth -j -b // for a mining node: $ eth -j -b -f -n no -m yes

-Start your app
+Start your app using meteor

     $ cd ethereum-dapp-whisper-client/app
     $ meteor